BushelScript/help/website/docs/ref/resources.md

 ### Remote calls

-At runtime, a resource evaluates to a _resource object_ that represents it.
-Resource objects often handle commands via _remote calls_ over some protocol, requiring marshalling of data.
+At runtime, a resource evaluates to a _resource item_ that represents it.
+Resource items often handle commands via _remote calls_ over some protocol, requiring marshalling of data.

 #### Encoding

 Most remote calls require _encoding_ (or _boxing_ or _packing_) of data into a _transport format_.
-For example, calls sent to apps and AppleScripts are routed through AppleEvents, which require data to be represented as AppleScript objects.
+For example, calls sent to apps and AppleScripts are routed through AppleEvents, which require data represented as AppleScript objects.

 If encoding is possible, it happens automatically.

-Encoding can fail if an object is not adequately representable in the target format.
-For instance, a `record` can only be encoded as an AppleScript object if its keys are [`ae4`](/docs/ref/terms#uri-schemes) symbolic contants.
+Encoding can fail if an item is not adequately representable in the target format; for instance, a `record` can only be encoded as an AppleScript object if its keys are [`ae4`](/docs/ref/terms#uri-schemes) symbolic contants.

 #### Decoding

-Data received in response to a remote call requires _decoding_ (or _unboxing_ or _unpacking_) from a transport format into a native BushelScript format.
+Data received in response to a remote call requires _decoding_ (or _unboxing_ or _unpacking_) from a transport format into BushelScript items.
 For example, reply AppleEvents contain AppleScript objects, which must be decoded to be useful in BushelScript.
 If decoding is possible, it happens automatically.

-Decoding can fail if no BushelScript type is known to adequately represent it.
-When this occurs, the data is left intact in a _wrapper object_.
-Locally, wrapper objects are opaque, but they can be sent in any remote calls with the same transport format.
+Decoding can fail if no type of BushelScript item is known by the runtime system to adequately represent it.
+When this happens, the data is left intact in a _wrapper item_ whose sole use is to be sent in remote calls with the same transport format.

 ### Remote specifiers

-[Specifiers](/docs/ref/specifiers) rooted in a resource object can trigger remote calls when evaluated.
+[Specifiers](/docs/ref/specifiers) rooted in a resource item can trigger remote calls when evaluated.
 These are called _remote specifiers_.

 ```
 require app Safari